hdima/erlport.org/src/docs/python.rst

 .. _erlport.erlang.set_default_encoder():

 erlport.erlang.set_default_encoder()
-    Reset custom data types encoder to the default which just pass the term through without any modifications
+    Reset custom data types encoder to the default which is just pass the term through without any modifications

 .. _erlport.erlang.set_default_decoder():

 erlport.erlang.set_default_decoder()
-    Reset custom data types decoder to the default which just pass the term through without any modifications
+    Reset custom data types decoder to the default which is just pass the term through without any modifications

 .. _erlport.erlang.set_default_message_handler():

 erlport.erlang.set_default_message_handler()
-    Reset message handler to the default which just ignores all the incoming messages
+    Reset message handler to the default which is just ignore all the incoming messages

 .. _environment variables:
+.. _environment variable:

 Environment variables
 ~~~~~~~~~~~~~~~~~~~~~